11111111111WP_Query Object

 FUNDING

 youthCONNECT was supported by a $32 million dollar investment.
-The money was a combination of the federal government’s Social Innovation Fund, VPP investment capital, and matching funds from philanthropic institutions and businesses. youthCONNECT would not be possible without the commitment of our match funders.
+The money was a combination of the federal government’s Social Innovation Fund, YI investment capital, and matching funds from philanthropic institutions and businesses. youthCONNECT would not be possible without the commitment of our match funders.
 They contributed $13 million to the total funds raised.
 Their support allowed us to dream big and get results.
 You can see the full list of match funders in Celebrating youthCONNECT: Innovating for Youth Success.

 EVALUATION